jordipons/musicnn/FAQs.md

 }

 ```
-If you use it for other purposes, just let us know!
+If you use it for other purposes, let us know!